Garont/random/README.md

-heap
+randim
 ====
-a lot of trash code and helloworlds
+a lot of random code